De Finetti's theorem

 For the special case of an exchangeable sequence of Bernoulli random variables it states that such a sequence is a "mixture" of sequences of independent and identically distributed (i.i.d.)
 Bernoulli random variables.

-A sequence of random variables is called exchangeable if the joint distribution of the sequence is unchanged by any permutation of the indices.
-While the variables of the exchangeable sequence are not themselves independent, only exchangeable, there is an underlying family of i.i.d. random variables.
+A sequence of random variables is called exchangeable if the joint distribution of the sequence is unchanged by any permutation of a finite set of indices.
+In general, while the variables of the exchangeable sequence are not themselves independent, only exchangeable, there is an underlying family of i.i.d. random variables.
 That is, there are underlying, generally unobservable, quantities that are i.i.d. – exchangeable sequences are mixtures of i.i.d. sequences.

 Background

 A Bayesian statistician often seeks the conditional probability distribution of a random quantity given the data.
 The concept of exchangeability was introduced by de Finetti.
 De Finetti's theorem explains a mathematical relationship between independence and exchangeability.